pestras/microservice/README.md

   retries: 3
   start_period: 40s
 ```
-Root path is required as the first parameter.
+Root path is required as the first parameter, while port defaults to 3000.
-Port defaults to 3000 it is optional.

 Thank you